eastoncrafter/conduit-scripts/README.md

 cloneandbuild.sh
-install-as-service.sh (run as root) configure your /etc/matrix-conduit/conduit.toml with the hostname of you server like matrix.yourdomain.com When done editing /etc/matrix-conduit/conduit.toml, run the following sudo systemctl daemon-reload systemctl start conduit
+install-as-service.sh (run as root) configure your /etc/matrix-conduit/conduit.toml with the hostname of you server like matrix.yourdomain.com When done editing /etc/matrix-conduit/conduit.toml, run the following to make sure everything works sudo systemctl daemon-reload systemctl start conduit